-Kilfrush House owned by Irish American businessman John Mulcahy will be home to the President of the United States of America Richard Nixon during an official visit to Ireland.
+Kilfrush House owned by an Irish American will be home for the President of the USA Richard Nixon during a visit to Ireland.

 When President Richard Nixon and his wife Patricia fly into Shannon Airport for an official visit to Ireland, they will go directly to Kilfrush House in County Limerick.
 The Nixons will spend two nights at the luxurious property owned by their friend the Irish American businessman John Mulcahy.